-Julianne H. Newton, Doctoral Program Director
+Julianne H. Newton, Director of the Doctoral Program

 2.0 AVAILABILITY OF GRADUATE FELLOWSHIPS

 The number of GE positions available is subject to the budgetary constraints on the GE employing unit and the University.

 In this GE employing unit, the priority is to staff regular required courses (including but not limited to the following courses) and to provide assistance to faculty where needed: